Dead Infection

-Dead Infection was a Polish goregrind band, that was founded in 1990 by Cyjan and Domin (ex members of grindcore band Front Terror).
-Since their formation, the band has released a few full-length albums, and 7-inch EPs.
-They are the second band from Poland after Vader that made a deal to release a CD/LP with a non-European label.
-Their second album, A Chapter Of Accidents, is considered by many to be among the milestones of goregrind music.
+Dead Infection was a Polish goregrind band that Cyjan and Domin (ex-members of grindcore band Front Terror) founded in 1990.
+Since their formation, the band has released a few full-length albums and 7-inch EPs.
+They are the second band from Poland, after Vader, to make a deal to release a CD/LP with a non-European label.
+Their second album, A Chapter Of Accidents, is considered by many a milestone of goregrind music.
 They played numerous live shows around the world, across Europe, the United States, South America, Mexico, and Japan.
 In February 2020, Cyjan died, which led to the group's disbandment.